AriesLR/PakMaster/README.md

 ## How It Works

-PakMaster simplifies the process of packing and unpacking files by providing a GUI on top of the existing tools [Repak](https://github.com/trumank/repak) and [ZenTools](https://github.com/LongerWarrior/ZenTools).
+PakMaster simplifies the process of packing and unpacking files by providing a GUI on top of the existing tools [Repak](https://github.com/trumank/repak), [ZenTools](https://github.com/LongerWarrior/ZenTools), and UnrealPak.
 While these tools handle the core functionality, PakMaster streamlines the user experience, making repetitive tasks quicker and more accessible.

-PakMaster does not include Repak or ZenTools.
+PakMaster does not include Repak, ZenTools, or UnrealPak.
-Instead, it automatically downloads the latest supported versions of these tools upon launch.
-(In the next update this will prompt the user to download, I don't like the idea of it downloading without the user knowing.)
+Instead, it automatically downloads the latest supported versions of Repak and ZenTools upon launch.
+UnrealPak comes with Unreal Engine, you are required to download this on your own if you require the ability to package cooked assets.

 By using PakMaster, users must also adhere to the licenses of Repak and ZenTools in addition to PakMaster's own.
+Unreal Engine has their own license.

 ## Requirements